aw2802/graphql-server/README.md

 * Adds complexity
 	* It's easier to get denial of service attacks with GraphQL with overly complex queries that consumes all resources of the server.
 With GraphQL it is very easy to query for deep nested relationships such as user -> friends -> friends -> etc.
 * File uploads are nonexistent
+	* There is no existing capablity to pass the file as an argument.
+	* Must use REST endpoints (or other means) and separate this functionality from GraphQL

 &nbsp; <!--extra spacing-->
 &nbsp; <!--extra spacing-->

 # Guide to GraphQL (Code Examples)

-This is a brief guide to the basics of GraphQL in conjunction with Apollo.
+This is a brief(ish) guide to the basics of GraphQL in conjunction with Apollo.
 For more in depth actions and code, please refer to the documentation.

 ### Contents